mtylerpreston/property_sales_eda/README.md

 # The Data:

-* Source Betterview: Categorical roof features (such as existing damage, patching, ponding, etc) and visual score for about 85,000 properties
+* Source Betterview: Categorical roof features (such as existing damage, patching, ponding, etc) and visual score for about 72,000 properties
 * Source Attom API: Sales History for all properties - This data is still being obtained (will add some visuals/analysis if I can finish this document in time).
-With the limits of Attom's 30-day free trial including a 4000 hit/day limit, it will take about 20 days to cover all of these properties which is viable.
+With the limits of Attom's 30-day free trial including a 4,000 hit/day limit, it will take about 20 days to cover all of these properties which is viable.
 * Source Realtor.com: Historical value estimates scraped from web.
 Estimating this will be performed on approximately 400 to 800 properties.
 Since we need historical estimates and not today's estimate, we mustAt about 20 seconds per page this would take about 5 hours (if all goes well).

+### Gratuitous visualizations
 The Visual Scores for this sample appear to be exponentially distributed:

 ![](/images/visual_score_hist.png)